mcneel/rhino.inside-revit/docs/pages/_en/beta/guides/revit-materials.md

 ## Material Assets

 So far, we have learned how to analyze material identify and graphics, and to create simple materials.
-To be able to take full advantage of the materials in Revit, we need to be familiar with the underlying concepts behind the other three aspects of a material: *Shading*, *Physical*, and *Thermal* properties.
+To be able to take full advantage of the materials in Revit, we need to be familiar with the underlying concepts behind the other three aspects of a material: *Appearance*, *Physical*, and *Thermal* properties.

 ### Assets

-Assets are the underlying concept behind the *Shading*, *Physical*, and *Thermal* aspects of a material in Revit. {{ site.terms.rir }} provides a series of components to Create, Modify, and Analyze these assets in a Grasshopper-friendly manner.
+Assets are the underlying concept behind the *Appearance*, *Physical*, and *Thermal* aspects of a material in Revit. {{ site.terms.rir }} provides a series of components to Create, Modify, and Analyze these assets in a Grasshopper-friendly manner.
 It also provides components to extract and replace these assets on a Revit material.

 Remember that Assets and Materials are different data types.
-Each Revit Material had identity and graphics properties, and also can be assigned Assets to apply *Shading*, *Physical*, and *Thermal* properties to the Material.
+Each Revit Material had identity and graphics properties, and also can be assigned Assets to apply *Appearance*, *Physical*, and *Thermal* properties to the Material.
 Having *Physical*, and *Thermal* assets is completely optional.

 {% capture api_note %}
 Revit API support for assets is very limited.
 This note section, attempts to describe the inner-workings of Revit Visual API

-#### Shading Assets
+#### Appearance Assets

-All *Shading* assets are of type {% include api_type.html type='Autodesk.Revit.DB.Visual.Asset' title='DB.Visual.Asset' %} and are basically a collection of visual properties that have a name e.g. `generic_diffuse`, a type, and a value.
+All *Appearance* assets are of type {% include api_type.html type='Autodesk.Revit.DB.Visual.Asset' title='DB.Visual.Asset' %} and are basically a collection of visual properties that have a name e.g. `generic_diffuse`, a type, and a value.
 The {% include api_type.html type='Autodesk.Revit.DB.Visual.Asset' title='DB.Visual.Asset' %} has lookup methods to find and return these properties.
 These properties are wrapped by the type {% include api_type.html type='Autodesk.Revit.DB.Visual.AssetProperty' title='DB.Visual.AssetProperty' %} in Revit API.
 This type provides getters to extract the value from the property.

 &nbsp;

-There are many different *Shading* assets in Revit e.g. **Generic**, **Ceramic**, **Metal**, **Layered**, **Glazing** to name a few.
+There are many different *Appearance* assets in Revit e.g. **Generic**, **Ceramic**, **Metal**, **Layered**, **Glazing** to name a few.
 Each asset has a different set of properties.
-To work with these *Shading* assets, we need a way to know the name of the properties that are available for each of the asset types.
+To work with these *Appearance* assets, we need a way to know the name of the properties that are available for each of the asset types.
 Revit API provides static classes with static readonly string properties that provide an easy(?) way to get the name of these properties.
-For example the `GenericDiffuse` property of {% include api_type.html type='Autodesk.Revit.DB.Visual.Generic' title='DB.Visual.Generic' %}, returns the name `generic_diffuse` which is the name of the diffuse property for a **Generic** Shading asset.
+For example the `GenericDiffuse` property of {% include api_type.html type='Autodesk.Revit.DB.Visual.Generic' title='DB.Visual.Generic' %}, returns the name `generic_diffuse` which is the name of the diffuse property for a **Generic** Appearance asset.

 &nbsp;

-*Shading* assets are then wrapped by {% include api_type.html type='Autodesk.Revit.DB.AppearanceAssetElement' title='DB.AppearanceAssetElement' %} so they can be assigned to a Revit Material ({% include api_type.html type='Autodesk.Revit.DB.Material' title='DB.Material' %})
+*Appearance* assets are then wrapped by {% include api_type.html type='Autodesk.Revit.DB.AppearanceAssetElement' title='DB.AppearanceAssetElement' %} so they can be assigned to a Revit Material ({% include api_type.html type='Autodesk.Revit.DB.Material' title='DB.Material' %})

 #### Physical and Thermal Assets

-*Physical*, and *Thermal* assets are completely different although operating very similarly to *Shading* assets.
+*Physical*, and *Thermal* assets are completely different although operating very similarly to *Appearance* assets.
 They are still a collection of properties, however, the properties are modeled as Revit parameters ({% include api_type.html type='Autodesk.Revit.DB.Parameter' title='DB.Parameter' %}) and are collected by an instance of {% include api_type.html type='Autodesk.Revit.DB.PropertySetElement' title='DB.PropertySetElement' %}.
 Instead of having static classes as accessors for the names, they must be accessed by looking up the parameter based on a built-in Revit parameter e.g. `THERMAL_MATERIAL_PARAM_REFLECTIVITY` of {% include api_type.html type='Autodesk.Revit.DB.BuiltInParameter' title='DB.BuiltInParameter' %}

 &nbsp;